African Lioness stalking

 It was tricky to capture that lioness stalking

 Through the high grass, it was quite a bit tricky to capture the lioness stalking with her penetrating eyes.
 The tall grass in front of her face made it difficult.
 The closer she came, the more grass was in her face.
-When she was to close, I watched her if she is serious with the African lion pride dinner menu!
+When she was too close, I watched her if she is serious about the African lion pride dinner menu!
 When she was at my jeep, she had a very close look at me.
 After 1-2 min examining me, I saw my name disappearing from the African dinner menu.
 The lioness went back to her pride, let herself fall on the ground, and hit the dreamy land again.

 This lioness stalking photo is available to buy as canvas art prints or on different materials from my African predators’ portfolio or to buy a stock photo license.
 Any questions or requests for buying prints or wildlife stock photographs, please contact me.
 See what clients have to say in their Testimonials.